EpiphanySoft/oo/Readme.md

 Widgets are what you might call "interesting" objects.
 Interesting in the sense that they have behaviors such as responsive properties (where changes have side-effects), or managed life cycle (not just garbage collected) or are perhaps part of a rich class hierarchy.

-The `Widget` base class provides patterns and features that allow you to avoid mechanical details often required by such interesting classes.
+`Widget` and `@define` provide the bulk of the mechanics that would otherwise be woven throughout such classes.

 A simple example would be the `destroy()` method.
 This common pattern for cleaning up resources has the equally common burden of ensuring that multiple (probably accidental)